BizTalk Servers

 • Log into the BizTalk360 application

-• Click on the Environment name in the landing page
+• Click on the Environment name on the landing page

 • Click to expand the 'Manage Infrastructure' option and select 'BizTalk Servers' link